Search Results for

 Timeout

-The Timeout attribute does not work from .NET 5 and upwards due to limitations in the runtime.
-Beginning in NUnit version 4.5, usage of Timeout attribute on .NET 5 or higher is reported as a failure.
+This attribute is obsolete on .NET 5 and later.
+Starting from NUnit 4.5, usage of the Timeout attribute on .NET 5+ is reported as a test failure.
+Use CancelAfter or MaxTime instead.

-The TimeoutAttribute is used to specify a timeout value in milliseconds for a test case.
-If the test case runs longer than the time specified it is immediately cancelled and reported as a failure, with a message indicating that the timeout was exceeded.
+TimeoutAttribute is used to specify a timeout value in milliseconds for a test case.
+If the test runs longer than the specified time, it is immediately cancelled and reported as a failure.

 [Test, Timeout(2000)]